Byzero512/CodeRepo/typora-auto-upload-img/README.md

 # typora-auto-upload-img

-> auto upload img to server when CTRL+V
+> auto upload img to server when paste img with CTRL+V